flomonster/flomonster.fr/content/articles/kdtree/kdtree.rst

 How to use SAH
 ==============

-Sah gives us a way to compare splitting plans and select the best one.
+Sah gives us a way to compare splitting planes and select the best one.
 Once we have it, Sah lets us know if it's worth cutting or if a leaf is preferable.

 Basically what will change in our code is the partition function and the